 Sample 64.9 m (CO)

-Provisional lithostratigraphy: Evieux Fm.
+Provisional lithostratigraphy: Condroz Fm.

 Interpreted age: late Late Famennian

 Confidence of age-interpretation: high

 This sample constitutes a completely different assemblage compared to the overlying sample.
 Typical middle to late Late Famennian (e.g., the lower part of the VCo-Zone of Streel et al., 1987 and references therein) taxa are recorded; Grandispora famennensis, Retusotriletes phillipsii and Rugospora flexuosa.
 A younger (Latest Famennian, or Strunian) age is refuted based on the absence of the marker Retispora lepidophyta.